JAVELIN Ensures ExoTec Aims For The Stars

 ExoTec’s satellite-based products enable a range of functions, from Earth scanning to Laser Communication Systems.
 While NASA and the European Space Agency keep track of the space vehicles containing ExoTec’s products, the Somerset-based company rely on the JAVELIN production control system from Vero Software to ensure full material traceability on Earth.

 Operations Manager Adrian Willoughby says one JAVELIN function in particular – Materials Control – gives them the ability to trace the component right back to the original billet it was machined from.

 “With everything we order, we register the goods received note and record all traceability data associated with that material, so whenever we subsequently book material for a job we can maintain traceability from the original supplier, along with all their certifications.
-When we come to ship the finished product we can guarantee the exact origin of that material to our customers, which is particularly valuable for pure Beryllium and the other exotic and unusual metals we work with, such as AlBeMet and Aluminium Silicon Carbide.”
+When we come to ship the finished product we can guarantee the exact origin of that material to our customers, which is particularly valuable for pure Beryllium and the other exotic and unusual metals we work with, such as AlBeMet and Aluminum Silicon Carbide.”